hasufell/docker-gentoo-teamspeak/README.md

 If you don't like the `-e`-foo you can mount in a configuration file and tell teamspeak to use it via `-e inifile=/path/to/config/server.conf`.

+Data files will usually be created at `/var/lib/teamspeak3-server/`, unless you overwrite all those locations.
+So it might make sense to use a data volume for that location or mount in a host folder.

 ## Running

 A full command could look like this: